-Your account is valued by multiplying the number of units allocated from each investment option by their unit prices and then adding (if applicable) your NGS Self-Managed DIO account holding.
+Your account is valued by multiplying the number of units allocated from each investment option by their unit prices.

 Every dollar you invest 'buys' units in your chosen investment option(s), and if you make a payment such as pay administration or insurance fees, you 'sell' units in your chosen investment option(s).
 Unit prices are generally the current prices at the time your transaction occurs.
 Please note that we can only allocate units when we receive all the information needed to make the investment.